 How to make money online over $1000+ per month with a photography website

-I’m talking passive income here!
+I’m talking semi-passive income here!

 ==> Here’s how I did it and how you can, too.

-Thoughts on Starting a Photography Career
+Thoughts on Starting a Photography Career?

-Is photography a good career in 2022?
+Is photography a good career in 2024?

 I think so.
 The great news is that you don’t need to finish some college or professional training to become a good photographer